Disability Pride Month: Pennsylvania

 Pennsylvania Governor Josh Shapiro issued a proclamation recognizing Disability Pride Month for July 2025.

+Philadelphia

+A Disability Pride Parade is held annually to celebrate Disability Pride Month in Philadelphia, among other places.

+Pittsburgh

+A Disability Pride Parade is held annually to celebrate Disability Pride Month in Pittsburgh, among other places.

+San Antonio, Texas

+A Disability Pride Parade is held annually to celebrate Disability Pride Month in San Antonio, among other places.

+San Francisco, California

+San Francisco mayor London Breed issued a proclamation recognizing Disability Pride Month for July 2020.

+A Disability Pride Parade is held annually to celebrate Disability Pride Month in San Francisco, among other places.

 United Kingdom

-One in five people in the UK live with a disability.

 Brighton, England

 Disability Pride Brighton is an annual event used to promote visibility and mainstream awareness of the positive pride felt by people with disabilities within their community in Brighton, England.
 Disability Pride Brighton was started in 2016 by Jenny Skelton after her daughter, Charlie, suffered an incident of disability discrimination in Brighton.
 Jenny posted on Facebook about the incident along with the final line of text "Disability Pride anyone?"
 The Facebook post went viral and was then picked up by the media.
 After receiving hundreds of messages from other disabled people who had experienced similar incidents, she decided to proceed with the idea.
 A year later in 2017 the first Disability Pride Brighton festival was held on New Road in Brighton with an attendance of approximately 2000 people.
 Held every year since 2017, Disability Pride Brighton is a free event.
 There are stalls from various charities and disability groups, as well as live performances and art by disabled artists.
 Due to the limitations of COVID-19 lockdowns, the event moved online in 2020 with a two and a half hour show hosted by Latest TV which also aired on Freeview on July 12, 2020.